Hurricane Isaias: Southeast

-Tropical storm watches were first initiated in Southeast Florida at 21:00 UTC on July 30, with more watches and warnings going up as the storm got closer.
+Tropical storm watches were first initiated in South Florida at 21:00 UTC on July 30, with more watches and warnings going up as the storm got closer.
 Hurricane warnings were issued as the storm approached, but they were downgraded to tropical storm warnings when the storm weakened.
 Hurricane warnings were issued for areas near the South Carolina–North Carolina border after the storm was forecasted to reach minimal hurricane status again just before landfall.
 At one point, tropical storm watches and warnings extended over 1,000 miles from Florida to Maine.
 Tornado watches were also issued in Northeastern South Carolina and Eastern North Carolina.

 In anticipation of the storm, the state of Florida closed COVID-19 testing sites on July 30 due to potential impacts from Isaias.
 The next day, Florida governor Ron DeSantis declared a state of emergency for the eastern coast of Florida ahead of Isaias.
 Both Biscayne National Park and the Everglades National Park closed in preparation for Hurricane Isaias, although Dry Tortugas National Park remained open.

 In Georgia, beaches were closed and the Coast Health District suspended all operations.
 The Sidney Lanier Bridge in Glynn County was closed at 6 a.m. on August 3 as the storm approached.
 Savannah's Talmadge Memorial Bridge was also scheduled to close at 2 p.m. that day, but remained open.
 Inspections were planned for both bridges after the storm passed.
+Cumberland Island National Seashore was closed in preparation of the storm as well.

 On July 31, North Carolina governor Roy Cooper declared a state of emergency ahead of the storm.
 A mandatory evacuation of Ocracoke Island, North Carolina, was issued that same day.
 Both Cape Lookout National Seashore and Cape Hatteras National Seashore closed ahead of the hurricane on August 1.

 Mid-Atlantic

 Tropical storm watches and warnings, as well as flood watches and a tornado watch, were issued as Isaias approached the region.
+The Storm Prediction Center (SPC) issued a slight risk for severe weather in their 13:00 UTC update for Northeastern South Carolina and Northeastern North Carolina..
+A day later, the SPC issued an enhanced risk from the Northeastern Delmarva Peninsula to the Tri-State area, east of the forecast track where wind shear was greatest.
+In the end, a total of 109 tornado warnings were issued by various National Weather Service offices across a swath of 12 states due to Hurricane Isaias.

 In Washington, D.C., Cleveland Park Station was shut down in advance due to potential flooding.
 In Maryland, multiple closures were announced for August 4 due to the storm's passage, including the Maryland Zoo.
 All coronavirus testing was halted and multiple counties postponed trash pickups.
 Free sandbags were also handed out to Baltimore residents and some city parking garages allowed cars to be stored in them during the storm free of charge as well.
 Further north, Hershey Park announced they were closing for the day due to the storm.